jgujerry/python-web-examples/README.md

 ## Contribution

-Any contribution to create or improve the Python web examples are welcome!
+Any contribution to create or improve the Python web examples is welcome!

 Starter example naming is in lower case with pattern
 ```